 I began taking a calcium supplement when I turned 40 years old.
 I'm somewhat wary of taking a lot of supplements as you never know if your body is absorbing what you take or merely excreting it.

 However, as an aging woman with a strong family history of osteoporosis, I decided a supplement was the least I could do.
-I take a multi-vitamin specially formulated for older women that provides the Calcium, vitamin D, Vitamin K, and other necessary vitamins and minerals.
-By taking the multi-vitamin rather than just the calcium supplement I felt that I was making sure I was getting all of the vitamins and minerals necessary to aid in absorption.
+I take a multi-vitamin specially formulated for older women that provides Calcium, vitamin D, Vitamin K, and other necessary vitamins and minerals.
+By taking the multi-vitamin rather than just the calcium supplement, I felt that I was making sure I was getting all of the vitamins and minerals necessary to aid in absorption.

-I Made Adjustments to Your Diet
+I Made Adjustments to My Diet

 These calcium-rich foods include: